MSVWalker/NeuroVision/README.md

   - **Filter, Kernel, and Batch Sizes**: Tuned filter sizes, kernel sizes, and batch sizes for optimal performance.

 #### 4. Transfer Learning with ResNet
-- The ResNet model achieved higher accuracy, benefiting from features learned on larger datasets while adapting to the specific task.
+- The ResNet model achieved higher accuracy, benefiting from features learned on larger datasets while adapting to this specific task.

 #### 5. Model Results Analysis
 - Each experiment was run for 100 epochs, evaluating models based on classification accuracy and bounding box MSE on the validation set.
 Accuracy trends over epochs were analyzed.